Buttercream Consistency

 Hi-ratio shortening is designed specifically for bakers.
 It is 100% fat with added emulsifiers and no added salt or water.

-This allows your frosting to hold more sugar and liquid, which makes it super temperature stable.
+This allows your frosting to hold more sugar and liquid, which makes it super temperature-stable.

 This is also a great idea if you’re making a cake during a hot summer, especially if it’s a wedding cake!!
-The only downside is that it does affect that taste of the frosting.
+The only downside is that it does affect the taste of the frosting.

 Sadly, shortening doesn’t taste as good as butter.
 But if you do a 1:1 ratio of shortening to butter in your frosting, it should still end up tasting pretty good.